renukamanavalan/sonic-device-health/go/src/lib/README.md

             Every API below is blocking until timeout.

         RegisterClient:
-            Expected to be the first call to engine.
+            Expected to be the first call to server.
             Create the comm channel with server.
-            Send register request to Engine.
+            Send register request to Server.
 Wait for server response; Return nil or non nil error, depending upon server response as success/failed.

         DeregisterClient
-            Expected to be the last call to engine.
+            Expected to be the last call to server.
             Deletes the comm channel with server.
             Send deregister request to Engine.
 Wait for server response; Return nil or non nil error, depending upon server response as success/failed.

         RegisterAction
             Registers a valid action upon loading it.
-            Send register request to Engine.
+            Send register request to Server.
 Wait for server response; Return nil or non nil error, depending upon server response as success/failed.

         DeregisterAction
             Deregisters a valid action upon any fatal error or upon need to reload it.
-            Send deregister request to Engine.
+            Send deregister request to Server.
 Wait for server response; Return nil or non nil error, depending upon server response as success/failed.

         RecvServerRequest